 |

-A recent survey indicated that the prevalence of HH in the U.S. population is 2.8%.
-This means about 8 million individuals in the USA and 800,000 in Canada.
 Over 60% of these cases never consulted their health care provider.
-The survey revealed also that armpits are affected in about 50% of the cases while the hands in only 25%.
+The survey also revealed that armpits are affected in about 50% of the cases while the hands in only 25%.